soyoahn/soyoahn.github.io/_posts/2026-03-20-i-want-to-aquascape.md

 People always tell you about how great snails are for controlling algae, but they never tell you about the mountain of waste they produce.

 **What went wrong**

 My tank deteriorated rather quickly:
-* I wasn't ready for how much waste the snail produced.
+* I wasn't ready for how much waste the snail produced
 * I didn't have the right substrate
 * I think my tap water wasn't great
+* The filter's current was too strong for the Betta, causing it stress
 * Not sure if it's a thing, but I think the driftwood I used was leeching too much tannins into the water?

 ![A 5-gallon, lightly planted aquarium with a nice betta fish.](/img/posts/2026/betta.jpg)<br>